Samath24/Samath24/README.md

 - 🔭 I’m currently working on **a website about luxury hotels in the far reaches of the North**

-- 🌱 I’m currently learning **Node.js, and to know in depth the JavaScript fullstack ecosystem**
+- 🌱 I’m currently learning **Node.js, to explore in-depth the JavaScript fullstack ecosystem**

 - 👨‍💻 All of my projects are available at [https://thomas-delmas.fr/](https://thomas-delmas.fr/)